anttisalonen/progbook/rst/intro.rst

 Some parts of the book use high school level maths so you should be somewhat familiar with that.
 You need to have a computer and be able to use it (install software etc.).

 The book requires your computer to be able to run a Unix shell and standard Unix tools.
 Mac, Linux or Windows 10 should all suffice.
+Older Windows versions may be fine for the purposes of this book but installing the necessary software may be non-trivial.

 You should have some skills around analytical thinking and problem solving.
 I don't know how to teach those.
 I believe this book does teach them to some extent though, as a side effect.